ajitsing/ajitsing.github.io/_posts/2021-01-05-pairing-matrix-for-agile-teams.md

 &nbsp;
 # How pairing matrix gem works?

-The matrix is generated using the git commits presents in your local machine or github.
-I would suggest to point the pairing matrix to github so that everyone sees the same copy of the matrix.
+The matrix is generated using the git commits presents in your git repositories.
+I would suggest to point the pairing matrix to your code hosting platform like github or gitlab so that everyone sees the same copy of the matrix.

 &nbsp;
 # Installation of gem

-Add the below line to the Gemfile and run bundle install

-{% highlight ruby linenos %}
-gem 'pairing_matrix'
-{% endhighlight %}

-Or install it yourself:
+Run the below command in your terminal:

 {% highlight shell linenos %}
 gem install pairing_matrix